yadavan88/yadavan88.github.io/README.md

 ## Articles and Scala Experiments

-More articles are available in my blog, https://yadukrishnan.live
+Recently, I started writing more articles in my [blog](https://yadukrishnan.live).
+Please read and encourage if you find it useful.

 ### Coursier Cheatsheets